Power of Attorney Patrick Huolohan Turnbull Hill Lawyers

 What is the difference between Power of Attorney and Enduring Power of Attorney?

-The two most common forms of these documents are a Power of Attorney (sometimes called a General Power of Attorney) and an Enduring Power of Attorney.
+The two forms of Power of Attorney are a General Power of Attorney and an Enduring Power of Attorney.
+Under both these documents, an Attorney is appointed to a person’s legal and financial affairs.

-The differences between these documents are in the scope of their application.
-An Enduring Power of Attorney applies from the date of signature and acceptance and remains valid past the person’s mental incapacity.
-In contrast, a General Power of Attorney is restricted by only being valid for a certain period or transaction.
-An Enduring Power of Attorney offers people a simple and effective way to make arrangements dealing with personal matters, finances, or health decisions should they lose mental capacity.
+A General Power of Attorney is restricted, only being valid for a certain period or transaction.
+Whereas, an Enduring Power of Attorney remains valid when a person loses mental capacity.
+It offers people a simple and effective way to make arrangements, dealing with their legal and financial matters, should they lose mental capacity.

 Duties

 In contrast, an Enduring Power of Attorney has an almost limitless scope of duties.
 As a rule of thumb, such a document is not utilised without the consent of the original person whilst they retain mental capacity.
-But, upon this loss of capacity, an attorney may step in to begin to manage your financial affairs.
-The document essentially provides the attorney with “the authority to do on behalf of the principal anything that the principal may lawfully authorise an attorney to do”.
+But, upon loss of mental capacity, an Attorney may step in to begin to manage your legal and financial affairs.
+The document essentially provides the Attorney with “the authority to do on behalf of the principal anything that the principal may lawfully authorise an attorney to do” (Powers of Attorney Act 2003 (NSW)).

-The key takeaway is that the duties you can impose are discretional and flexible.
-You can tailor your document to allow your attorney to do what you’d like while also ensuring they cannot do things you don’t wish them to do.
+The key takeaway is, the duties you can impose are discretional and flexible.
+You can tailor your document to allow your Attorney to do what you’d like, while also ensuring they cannot do things you don’t wish them to do.

 How long do they last?